NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Winged Sandals.md

 Made from soft leather, with delicate white wings attached near the ankles, these sandals are ensorcelled with powerful air magic.

-Whenever you fall while wearing these sandals, they automatically cast [[Spells/Gentle Landing|Gentle Landing]] on you.
+Whenever you fall while wearing these sandals, they automatically cast [[Gentle Landing|Gentle Landing]] on you.
 This benefit can't trigger again for 10 minutes.

 * * *